Junior Volunteer Program

-Clinical and administrative departments welcome Junior Volunteers seeking the opportunity to volunteer in an office setting.
-Answering phones, greeting patients, inputting data, filing and copying are some of the tasks volunteers fulfill.
-This placement is best suited for students with an early dismissal time because most administrative departments close at 5 p.m.
+Clinical and administrative departments welcome Junior Volunteers seeking to volunteer in an office setting.
+You will answer phones, greet patients, enter data, file and photocopy documents.
+This placement is best suited for students with an early dismissal time as most administrative departments close at 5:00 p.m.

-Junior volunteers are trained to feed, care for and comfort patients of all ages on nursing units throughout the Hospital.
-Working as part of the nursing team, volunteers have an opportunity to make a positive impact on a patient's day and get hands-on patient care experience.
-They will be responsible for pharmacy and lab rounds, responding to call bells and patient requests, and assisting with meal delivery.
-This placement is best suited for students with an interest in a healthcare profession.
+You will learn to feed, care for and comfort patients of all ages on nursing units throughout the Hospital.
+Working as part of the nursing team, you will have an opportunity to make a positive impact on a patient's day and get hands-on patient care experience as you respond to call bells and patient requests and assist with meal delivery.
+This placement is best suited for students with an interest in pursuing a healthcare profession.

-Junior volunteers will serve as patient librarians, bringing donated books, magazines and crosswords to patients and their families throughout the Hospital.
-They will visit and provide companionship to patients.
-This assignment is best suited for students with excellent interpersonal skills, who enjoy making conversation with patients and families.
+You will serve as a patient librarian, bringing donated books, magazines and crossword puzzles to patients and their families throughout the Hospital.
+You will visit and provide companionship to patients.
+This assignment is best suited for students with excellent interpersonal skills, who are outgoing and enjoy making conversation with patients and families.

 It's not always easy for patients to find their way around the Hospital.
 Trailblazers provide excellent customer service by taking the lead on helping patients and visitors navigate through the New York Methodist Hospital campus.
 As a Trailblazer, you'll learn to recognize when people are lost and provide them with immediate assistance.
 You'll also give people clear verbal instructions and escort them to various Hospital destinations, contributing to improved overall patient experience.

 Our staff and patients will depend on you!
 It is critical that you honor your volunteer commitment and attend all of your shifts.
 We can only provide verification of hours and letters of recommendation for school community service requirements once you have fulfilled your commitment to the program.